IntersectMBO/plutus/metatheory/Check.lagda.md

 ... | just p with meqKind J J'
 ... | nothing = nothing
 ... | just q = just (cong₂ _⇒_ p q)

--- it doesn't seem to be possible to seperate inferring the kind and -- and producing a typed term, so `inferKind` is here only as a warmup

 inferKind : (Φ : Ctx⋆)(A : ScopedTy (len⋆ Φ)) → Maybe (Σ Kind (Φ ⊢⋆_))
 inferKind Φ (` α) = let K ,, β = inferTyVar Φ α in return (K ,, ` β)